nsforth/vxrifa/README.md

     }
 });
 ```
+## Publish/Subscribe scheme
+It is possible to send broadcast messages for multiple instances of some interface annotated with @VxRifaPublish.
+It's one way communication of course so methods can't return anything but void.
+You should use <tt>VxRifaUtil.getPublisherByInterface</tt> to get instance of publisher for @VxRifaPublish subscribers.
+## Streams support
+Interfaces annotated with @VxRifa can have methods returning two types of streams: ReadStream and WriteStream.
+VxRifa wraps your streams and push your data through Vert.X eventbus automatically.
+Stream is not immediately ready after invoking on sender side method with Stream return types and you should properly connect it to your handlers.
+For example, you should set <tt>drainHandler</tt> for WriteStream.
+For ReadStream it should be <tt>handler</tt> and <tt>endHandler</tt>.
 ## Notes and limitations
 There is one small thing that should be done before using VxRifa.
 You must call <tt>VxRifaUtil.registerRIFACodec</tt> once for any instance of Vert.x.
 VxRifa uses wrapper as container for methods parameters so that wrapper should be registered before any sending by eventBus.<br>